29 March 2022: Prof. Christoph Rehmann-Sutter

 For those who were unable to attend the event, the full recording (in German) is available below.

-The flyer for the event, including the programme and information on the speakers, is available below.
+For more information about the event, including the programme and information on the speakers, please download the event flyer (PDF, 420 KB).